movementlabsxyz/MIP/MIP/mip-88/README.md

 ## Specification

-_The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174._
+> _The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174._

+### Symmetric Insurance Fund

+There are two Insurance Funds, one on the L1 (`L1InsuranceFund`) and one on the L2 (`L2InsuranceFund`).
+In this simplified design `L1InsuranceFund` MUST hold the same balance as `L2InsuranceFund`, i.e.

+Value (`L1InsuranceFund`) = Value (`L2InsuranceFund`) = `InsuranceFundValueOnChain`

-The Insurance Fund MUST hold the same balance on L1 and L2.
-If so the rate limit on the source chain can be determined by the same method as on the target chain.
-This has the advantage, that the Governance Operator does not have to set the rate limint on the source chain, as requested in [MIP-74](https://github.com/movementlabsxyz/MIP/pull/74).
+Due to the symmetry the rate limit on the source chain can be determined by the same equation as on the target chain.
+This has the advantage, that the Governance Operator does not have to set the rate limit on the source chain, as requested in [MIP-74](https://github.com/movementlabsxyz/MIP/pull/74).

 ![alt text](overview.png)
-_Figure 1: Architecture of the Rate Limitation system_
+_Figure 1: Architecture of the Rate Limitation system with symmetric Insurance Fund_

 We define